 The position is a fixed term contract from Université Paris-Saclay for 3 years with a possibility of extension for the duration of the IPCC Seventh Assessment cycle planned for 6 years.

-Please send by 22 April 2024, your application consisting of a letter of motivation, curriculum vitae, and contact details of two referees, to Clotilde Péan, Head of the WGI TSU quoting reference SCO002 in the title of the email.
+Please send your application by 24 April 2024 COB consisting of a letter of motivation, curriculum vitae, and contact details of two referees, to Clotilde Péan, Head of the WGI TSU quoting reference SCO002 in the title of the email.

 Working Group I of the Intergovernmental Panel on Climate Change is filling the position of